compose-spec/compose-spec/05-services.md

 `entrypoint` declares the default entrypoint for the service container.
 This will override the `ENTRYPOINT` instruction from the service's Dockerfile.

-If `entrypoint` is non-null, Compose implementations MUST also ignore out any default command from the image (i.e. `CMD` instruction in Dockerfile).
+If `entrypoint` is non-null, Compose also ignores any default command from the image (i.e. `CMD` instruction in Dockerfile).

 See also: [`command`](#command) to set or override the default command to be executed by the entrypoint process.